Lynn Valley Road / Highway 1 Underpass

 News and updates

 Workers have finished installing the anchors along the embankment below the overpass, and are now installing the final concrete retaining wall.
-We expect the retaining wall to be completed in approximately five weeks.
+We anticipate the new retaining wall will be completed by the end of March.

 Following installation of the new wall, curbs, paving, and landscaping will be completed.
-We anticipate the entire project will be done later this spring.
+We anticipate the entire project will be done by the end of June.